 The breadth of the market theory refers to a technical analysis model used to forecast the future market strength and according to the number of securities that rise or fall in a market.
 Technical analysts use this model to predict whether there is going to be a rise or a drop in the market value.
 The breadth of market theory can also be referred to as the breadth of the market indicator.

-A Little More on What is the Breadth of Market Theory
+How Does the Breadth of Market Theory Work?

 The breadth of market theory is used to measure the securities rising or dropping in a market.
 In the breadth indicator is steady, it is an indication that there will be a rise in the market.
 On the other hand, if the breadth indicator is weak, it is an indication that the market will drop.
 For instance, if a market consists of 120 stocks and 90 stocks gains in terms of price, while 50 stocks either experience no change or drops in price, then, as per the breadth of market theory, this is an indication that the market is strong.
 As a prediction tool, the breadth of market theory does give a hint of market momentum.
 There are usually market trend patterns ranging from the strong economic climate, basics, or a promising market cycle.
 Potential investors can make use of this trend to their advantage if they are able to recognize inflection points soon.